top of page

 What are some reasons for dropping out of university?

-If you're feeling overwhelmed or struggling with your studies, it's important to know that you're not alone.
+If you're feeling overwhelmed or struggling with your studies, it's important to know that you're not alone and help is available to support you.

 Student in amphitheater reflecting on whether to drop out of university